HazyResearch/bootleg/docs/source/gettingstarted/training.rst

    python3 bootleg/run.py --config_script configs/tutorial/sample_config.json --emmental.device -1

-At each eval step, we see a json dump of eval metrics.
+At each eval step, we see a json save of eval metrics.
 At the beginning end end of the model training, you should see a print out of the log direction.
 E.g.,

 ``Saving metrics to logs/tutorial/2021_02_06/11_43_32/dc290ed5``